00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 44:22 This is a really interesting approach because I normally use Cypress when I'm testing websites.

-44:28 And in my experience, when I'm...
+44:27 And in my experience, when I'm-

 44:29 What is Cypress?

-44:30 I'm not familiar with that.
+44:30 I'm not familiar that maybe people aren't as well.

 44:32 Give us a quick intro first.

-44:34 I'd love to do so.
+44:33 Sure, I'd love to do so.

-44:35 So Cypress is a tool that helps you to do testing of your web user interfaces.
+44:34 So Cypress is a tool that helps you to do testing of your web user interfaces.

-44:41 So if you have a web application and you want to be able to test the input to a form, or or you want to be able to test certain workflows through your web application, you can use Cypress and you write your test cases.
+44:40 So if you have a web application and you want to be able to test the input to a form,

-44:56 Essentially, it's as if Cypress is running its own Chrome and it can control your test suite, it can run your test cases.
+44:56 Essentially, it's as if Cypress is running its own Chrome and it can control your test suite.

-45:04 When things fail, it can actually give you snapshots of what failed.
+45:03 When things fail, it can actually give you snapshots of what failed.

-45:18 And again, the nice thing about things like what Cypress provides is that it can give you some kind of flaky test case analytics, which can show you which are failing and which are passing.
+45:18 And again, the nice thing about things like what Cypress provides is that it can give you some kind of flaky test case analytics,

 45:31 And it can also say, hey, these that are flaky and then break it out in terms of which ones are the most flaky versus the least flaky.

-45:40 Again, primarily in the context of testing web interfaces or web applications.
+45:39 Again, primarily in the context of testing web interfaces or web applications.

-45:46 Sounds a little bit like Selenium or Playwright, which are both nice.
+45:45 Sounds a little bit like Selenium or Playwright, which are both nice.

-45:49 It is.
-So I have to say I've had the most flaky tests for my Selenium test cases, but when I switched to either Cypress or Playwright, Playwright as well has a way so that you don't have to do these baked-in weights inside of your test case, which is one of the sources of flakiness that Owen and I have found in a number of real-world programs.
+45:56 But when I switch to either Cypress or Playwright, Playwright as well has a way so that you don't have to do these baked in weights inside of your test case,

-46:14 I'd say that's almost one of the most common actually.
+46:14 I'd say that's almost one of the most common, actually.

-46:16 - Okay, Owen.
+46:16 Okay, Owen.

-46:17 So Gregory points out that it could be not exactly there's something wrong with your program or your code or the infrastructure your code depends upon, but maybe almost a flaky test framework itself, a flaky test runner scenario or where the flakiness is not even necessarily, it's in the observation, not in the execution.
+46:16 So Gregory points out that it could be not exactly there's something wrong with your program or your code or the infrastructure your code depends upon,

-46:39 That's pretty interesting.
+46:38 That's pretty interesting.

 46:50 If there's a time when for whatever reason there's some background work going on or it takes a little longer than that, then.

-46:56 >> Then all of a sudden it needed one and a half seconds.
+46:56 And all of a sudden it needed one and a half seconds.

-46:58 >> Then you have a flaky test.
-Yeah.
+46:58 Then you have a flaky test.

-47:00 >> Yeah, for sure.
-Any of those things where you have to start something and then wait for it to something to happen remotely, that's got to be pretty sketchy.
+47:01 Any of those things where you have to start something and then wait for it to something to happen remotely.

-47:08 >> The usual approach is to have an explicit wait.
+47:08 The usual approach is to sort of have an explicit wait.

 47:11 So you'll sort of say, I'm actually going to wait until this is completed, whatever that means.

-47:17 But then you run into a situation where, well, what if for whatever reason, this asynchronous thing you're interacting with is timed out or frozen, then you're going to end up with a test that's waiting forever.
+47:16 But then you run into a situation where, well, what if for whatever reason, this asynchronous thing you're interacting with is timed out or frozen,

 47:27 So you have to have some kind of upper limit to how long you'll wait for.

-47:30 Otherwise, you may wait forever.
-Yeah, this test case is real slow.
+47:30 Otherwise you may wait forever.

 47:33 So once again, there's no kind of silver bullet solution, really.
-It's just trade offs again.

-47:38 Yeah, yeah, yeah.
-What do you all think about things like tenacity where you can go and put a decorator onto a function and just say, retry this with some scenario?
+47:39 What do you all think about things like tenacity where you can go and put a decorator onto a function and just say, retry this with some scenario?

-47:53 You can say, put a decorator and say, retry certain number of attempts with, you know, like some kind of back off, an exponential back off where you give it a certain amount of time.
+47:53 You can say, put a decorator and say, retry a certain number of attempts with, you know, like some kind of back off, an exponential back off where you give it a certain amount of time.

-48:03 Like, for flaky tests, you see it making sense to say, well, maybe call the functions this way in some of your test cases.
+48:03 Like for flaky tests, you see it making sense to say, well, maybe call the functions this way in some of your test cases.

 48:11 So I've never actually seen either of these plugins, but they do look quite interesting.